 Let the temperature go up and whip it constantly

 Whipping is very important because it

-prevents milk from sticking to the pan and burning.
+prevents milk from sticking to the pan.

-make sure everything is smoothly blended.
+make sure everything is intimately mixed.

 ensures a homogeneous temperature.

-With temperature going up, fat is melting and fat droplets will be evenly distributed into the mix.
+With the temperature going up, fat is melting and fat droplets will be evenly distributed into the mix.
 (Which is good).

 We will cook this custard, exactly like a Crème Anglaise.

 We will gently go up to 179°F (82°C) still whipping.